Do your research

-- Give some thought to typical interview questions such as “What are your strengths and weaknesses?”, “Why do you want this job?” and “What can you bring to this role?”
+Typical interview questions that are worth thinking about prior to the interview include “What are your strengths and weaknesses?”, “Why do you want this job?” and “What can you bring to this role?”

 Many employers now use a competency-based style of interviewing.
-This means they will ask you to give examples of when you have demonstrated a particular skill.
+This means they will ask you to describe an instance in which you demonstrated a particular skill.

-Looking through the person specification and job description will give you an idea of the sort of skills they are looking for, so it’s a good idea to consider when you have demonstrated these skills.
-The examples you use can be from any area of your life.
-For instance you may have demonstrated leadership skills when you were captain of a sports team, or shown team working skills in your part time job in a shop.
-The context of the example is less important than how you explain it: be clear about what you did and how it demonstrates the skill.
+In order to determine what skills the interviewer is likely to quiz you on, make sure to check the job description.
+Think how best you can demonstrate a particular skill in the context of your previous experience.
+For instance, you may have demonstrated leadership skills when you were captain of a sports team, or shown team-working skills in your part-time job in a shop.
+The context of the example is less important than how you explain it: be clear and concise about what you did and how it demonstrates the skill.

 Try and avoid questions about salary, holidays, benefits, etc, as this may make the employer think you’re not really interested in the job, just the wage!

-- Decide what you’re going to wear in advance and make sure it is clean and ironed.
-Rushing about on the morning of an interview trying to find a clean shirt can put you in a panic for the interview itself!
+Decide what you’re going to wear in advance and make sure it is clean and ironed.
+Rushing about on the morning of an interview trying to find a clean shirt can put you in an unnecessary and avoidable panic on the day of the interview!

-- Plan your route: make sure you know exactly where you’re going and how to get there.
+Plan your route so that you know exactly where you’re going and how to get there.
 It can be a good idea to do a “dummy run” in advance.
+Make sure to leave extra time for any unexpected eventualities.

-- Make sure you have all the documents you need prepared the day before.
+Another useful tip is to prepare all the necessary documents the night before.
 The employer may ask you to bring ID, your CV or certificates.